circular-code/utils/README.md

 # utils
-Some utility and helper functions i wrote (utils.js).
+Some utility and helper functions i wrote or collected (utils.js).